-George Williams College is named for Sir George Williams, the Englishman who founded the YMCA in 1844.
+George Williams College of Aurora University is named for Sir George Williams, the Englishman who founded the YMCA in 1844.
 The college was established in 1884 to prepare young men to serve in the YMCA.
 Located on the quiet shores of Geneva Lake, the site became a summer retreat and training institute for YMCA workers and a source of inspiration, recreation, education and renewal.

 Throughout the years, guests have visited the campus for retreats, family reunions, or just a day of swimming in the beautiful spring-fed waters of Geneva Lake.
 The Conference Center at George Williams College continues to build on the traditions established on campus—a place where people come together to meet, reflect, learn and grow.